 Here’s what we are all about.

-We support and trumpet the successes of Native American girls and women and fulfill their other material needs as our funds and time allow.
+We support and trumpet the successes of Native Americans and fulfill their other material needs as our funds and time allow.

 And we work to raise awareness to the inequities experienced by those we help.

 In mid-March Covid-19 shut down all of the schools we support, but our distributions did not stop.
 A portion of our schools (located in New Mexico, South Dakota and Wyoming) continued to support students through food distributions and brought our supplies to the distribution sites.
 We resupplied those schools through the spring.
 We also began distributions to Navajo families through our contact with the Navajo Nation government and included masks sewn by our donors in some of those shipments.
 We built on our relationship with a global organization focused on ending period poverty, Days for Girls International, and facilitated DfGI’s distribution of thousands more masks to the Navajo Nation through, among others, the Indigenous Goddess Gang.

 During this time we also secured our first commitment of monthly support from a foundation, The JJ Metta Memorial Foundation, which is operated from the United States but – until we connected — focused exclusively on the needs of students in India.
 In addition to obtaining the foundation’s monthly support, The Kwek Society facilitated the foundation’s direct shipments of masks and period products to the Navajo Nation.

 We also were selected this spring as the 2020 Outreach Project by the Diocese of Springfield (Episcopal Church), Episcopal Church Women.
 Church members are being encouraged to pray for the young girls and women we support and also to donate generously to support us.